 Is boxing ethical or even a sport?
 I’m not going to get into that.
 What I will say is that very different from UFC where it is common practice to punch people’s heads when they are already flat on the ground, boxing does have sportsmanship, fairness, strict rules, and a long history of largely very gentlemanly or ladylike conduct in the ring.
 A very large percentage of elite boxers have excelled as role models, especially for young men and kids from underprivileged backgrounds.

 No discrimination against fatties

-I weigh roughly ten kilograms more than Mike Tyson did in his prime.
-So for fatties like me it’s great that big is beautiful in boxing, kind of’ish, somewhat… Andy Ruiz Jr., the fat Mexican (not an insult, factual) that beat six-packed Anthony Joshua, weighs twenty kilograms more than me, thirty more than Tyson, but he became world heavyweight champion… as a chubby cherub, how cool is that, right!?!!
+In principle, big is beautiful in boxing.
+Andy Ruiz Jr., the fat Mexican (not an insult, factual) that beat six-packed Anthony Joshua, weighs twenty kilograms more than me, thirty more than Tyson, but he became world heavyweight champion… as a chubby cherub, how cool is that, right!?!!